 Fire Incompatibility None known.
 5.3.
-Advice for firefighter 5 1 Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Advice for firefighters S Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire. l